nnnnicholas/wifi-qr-generator-python/readme.md

 Before running the script, replace `'Your_SSID'`, `'Your_password'`, and `'WPA'` in the script with your actual WiFi SSID, password, and security type respectively.

-Once you've done that, you can run the script with `python wifi_qrcode.py` (replace `wifi_qrcode.py` with the actual name of your script file).
+Once you've done that, you can run the script with `python3 script.py`.
 The generated QR code image will be saved in the same directory as `wifi_qrcode.png`.

 ## Disclaimer